 If there’s a perennial favorite duffel among outdoorists, it’s the Patagonia Black Hole.
 And for good reason.
 While it may be simple and doesn’t boast a lot of the same bells and whistles as other duffels with more organizational pockets or gear dividers, it’s a classic choice for everything from gym runs to air travel to road trips to packing up camping gear – all of which we did with this bag.

-If we could change anything, it would be to add more pockets and maybe an over-the-shoulder strap, but we might be nit-picking.
-After all, given the popularity and durability of this bag, it offers some serious value when compared to other bags in its class, making it an excellent option for just about any type of traveler save for perhaps the organization-obsessed or those who prefer to keep grubby gear separate but in the same duffel.
+If we could change anything, it would be to add more pockets and maybe an over-the-shoulder strap, but we might be nitpicking.
+After all, given the popularity and durability of this bag, it offers serious value compared to other bags in its class, making it an excellent option for just about any type of traveler, save perhaps for the organization-obsessed or those who prefer to keep grubby gear separate yet in the same duffel.

 Best for Protecting Your Gear